aliffadillah/dicoding-submission-mlgc/README.md

 # Hello, there!.
-Let's deploy to Cloud Run Functions
+Let's deploy back-end part with Cloud Run Functions 🚀🚀

 1. Build Docker by dockerfile
  ```bash